tomjoht/documentation-theme-jekyll/doc_alerts.md

 If you want to blast a warning to users on every page, add the alert or callout to the layouts/page.html page right below the frontmatter.
 Every page using the page layout (all, by defaut) will show this message.

+## Using Markdown inside of notes

+You can't use Markdown formatting inside notes.